“They only take people who…”

 Subconsciously manipulating their own thoughts.
 Feeding that tiny voice in your head that’s casting doubts on whether the decisions you are taking are right.

 Yes, it has often been said that millennials were raised to believe that they could achieve everything – and I see some truth in that, as well as some real problems that our generation is facing consequently.
-If you understand German I highly recommend this article on the topic (which was already released in 2015 but is still very true according to my perception).
+If you understand German I highly recommend this article on the topic (which was already released in 2015 but I find to be still very true).

 However, there is another truth that remains widely disregarded: Sometimes we do not believe we can achieve everything.
 In fact we don’t believe we can achieve anything.